Web3NL/motoko-book/src/common-programming-concepts/control-flow.md

 1. Declarative: the structure of a value guides control and selects the next expression.
 Examples are `if` and `switch`.

-2. Imperative: a hard coded command abruptly changes control , which supersedes regular control flow.
+2. Imperative: a hard coded command abruptly changes control, which supersedes regular control flow.
 Examples of such commands are `break`, `continue`, `return`, and `throw`.

 Some of the control flow constructs are called _expressions_ because they _evaluate_ to a value of a certain type.
 Examples are `if`, `if else`, `switch`, `do` and `let else`.